juhongpark29/juhongpark29.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Juhong Park.

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am currently pursuing a combined M.S/Ph.D. degree in the Department of Electrical and computer engineering at SungKyunKwan University.
+My research interest lies primarily in

+- processing-in-memory(PIM) based efficient DNN accelerators
+- various on-device machine learning techniques

 What else do you need?